tashfinsami/Blood-Bank-Management-System/README.md

 3. Run the `home.java` file to launch the application.

 ## Purpose
-This project demonstrates a practical **desktop-based management system**, focusing on CRUD operations, database integration, and GUI development in Java.
+This project demonstrates a practical **desktop based management system**, focusing on CRUD operations, database integration, and GUI development in Java.